TheRenegadeCoder/sample-programs-website/docs/projects/job-sequencing/php/index.md

     echo "Usage: please provide a list of profits and a list of deadlines\n";
     exit();
 }

 ```

 {% endraw %}

-[Job Sequencing](https://sampleprograms.io/projects/job-sequencing) in [Php](https://sampleprograms.io/languages/php) was written by:
+Job Sequencing in [Php](https://sampleprograms.io/languages/php) was written by:

 - Jeremy Grifski
 - Kateryna Tokar

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
-The solution was first committed on Oct 28 2019 19:28:30.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution